So tell me, how has Jesus shown up in your life during your Lenten journey, and how has reality matched your expectations?

 Does that sound familiar?
 Hosanna!

-What are we expecting?
-Do we expect Jesus to show up in this church?
-Do we believe he cares about us, and is here with us now?
-If we are going to continue this journey in God’s Spirit, we need to keep expecting Jesus to show up.
+What are you expecting?
+Do you expect Jesus to show up in this church?
+Do you believe he cares about you, and is here with you now?

 Marcus Borg and John D. Crossan, The Last Week: What the Gospels Really Teach About Jesus’ Final Days in Jerusalem, quoted by John Rollefson in Feasting On The Word, Year A, Volume 2, 153.